deviljin112/daily_NoLicense/README.md

 EDIT: esx_dmvschool is not a must as long as you have another script that uses "dmv" and "drive" as license names (names can be edited line 32 in client.lua)

-EDIT2: You can change the message in client.lua at the top

 # No License PL
 Prosty Skrypt na sprawdzanie czy gracz posiada prawo jazdy, jak nie ma pokazuje informacje ze musi je zrobic...